aliexpressru/memcached/README.md

 ### Run time configuration

-You can configure on run time which operations should be processed, others will be ignored.
-The result models `MemcachedClientResult` and `MemcachedClientValueResult<T>` will contain properties `Success` and `OperationIgnored` are set to `true`
+You can configure at run time which operations should be processed; others will be ignored.
+In such cases, the result models `MemcachedClientResult` and `MemcachedClientValueResult<T>` will have both the `Success` and `OperationIgnored` properties set to `true`.

 ```json
 {